mistifyio/mistify-os/README.md

 One of the primary reasons for using the *buildmistify* script is that it serves to maintain isolation of the Mistify-OS specific components from the main Buildroot tree.
 This is important for two reasons.
 One, it places all of the Mistify-OS related files in a single tree and two, it simplifies development because of not having to navigate the Buildroot tree in order to find Mistify-OS related files.

 The *buildmistify* script also simplifies maintenance of configuration files for Buildroot, the Linux kernel and for Busybox.
 It's strongly recommended that *buildmistify* be used when changing configurations.
 The reason for this is the script handles some corner cases which can lead to a loss of synchronization between your project and what Buildroot is actually using.
 This is particularly true when doing fresh, ground up, builds.
-To support this the *buildmistify* script traps the configuration targets *menuconfig*, *linux-menuconfig* and, *busybox-menuconfig*.
-WARNING: Do not manually edit the config files or some strange and unexpected results could occur.
+To support this the *buildmistify* script traps the configuration targets *menuconfig*, *linux-menuconfig* and, *busybox-menuconfig*. **WARNING**: Do not manually edit the config files or some strange and unexpected results could occur.
 Always use *buildmistify* when reconfiguring your project for your target hardware.

 The *buildmistify* script uses Buildroot features to maintain the Mistify-OS sources and builds outside the Buildroot tree.
 This simplifies updates of Buildroot when necessary.
 Read the [Building out-of-tree](http://buildroot.uclibc.org/downloads/manual/manual.html#_building_out_of_tree) and [Keeping customizations outside of Buildroot](http://buildroot.uclibc.org/downloads/manual/manual.html#outside-br-custom) sections of the Buildroot manual for more information.

 ## Building Mistify-OS

-Release specific instructions for building Mistify-OS on OS X can be found in the [release notes](https://github.com/mistifyio/mistify-os/wiki).
+Read this [wiki page](https://github.com/mistifyio/mistify-os/wiki/Building-from-Source) for instructions for getting started building Mistify-OS from source.

+### Container Based Builds

+A special test suite named *buildtests* is provided to support building Mistify-OS inside an [lxc](https://linuxcontainers.org/) container.
+Another testsuite named *containertests* can help creating and properly provisioning an *lxc* based container for building Mistify-OS.
+Currently, this supports only 64 bit containers running an Ubuntu 14.04 (trusty) distribution.

 ### Help options

 The *buildmistify* script supports two forms of help.
 Using the *--help* option will display the usage for *buildmistify*.
 On the other hand, *help* is treated as a target and passed to Buildroot which will then display its help information.

-### QEMU/KVM target build option

-Use of a virtual machine greatly accelerates some development tasks.
-Targets already exist for this but not in a direct Mistify-OS context.
-The Buildroot build process doesn't support building for multiple "machines" in one pass.
-Instead, the config file needs to be changed to switch to a different target.
-The *buildmistify* script can help simplify this task.
-NOTE: Not yet implemented.
+All other scripts support the *--help* option and provide a fairly comprehensive description of how to use the scripts and what the various options are.

+### The *jenkins* Script

+If you plan to use Jenkins for CI you might find the *jenkins* script useful.
+It's designed to trigger a build on a [Jenkins](https://jenkins-ci.org/) server for the current repository branch.
+Of course it requires a corresponding configuration of a *Jenkins* job to accept the parameters passed by the *jenkins* script.
+You can use the *--dryrun* option to see what the commnand to the *Jenkins* server will be and use that to configure the options for the job on the *Jenkins* server.

 ## Booting your test box